 Jane, a 34-year-old teacher from Texas, suffered from chronic migraines for over five years.
 Despite trying various prescription medications, she found little relief.
 After reading about pink Himalayan salt for migraines, Jane decided to try it as a complementary remedy.

 During an attack, Jane mixed half a teaspoon of Himalayan rock salt for migraines in an 8-ounce glass of water and sipped it slowly.
-Within 30 minutes, she noticed her nausea subsided, and the intensity of her headache reduced.
-Encouraged by these results, Jane incorporated small amounts of Celtic sea salt for migraines into her daily diet to maintain her electrolyte balance.
+After that, within 30 minutes, she noticed that her nausea had subsided and the intensity of her headache had reduced.
+Encouraged by these results, Jane included small amounts of Celtic sea salt for migraines in her daily diet to maintain her electrolyte balance.

-While Jane acknowledged that this remedy did not completely eliminate her migraines, she felt it helped manage her symptoms when used alongside other treatments.
+While she acknowledged that this remedy did not completely eliminate her migraines, it helped manage her symptoms when used alongside other treatments.
 Jane’s case underscores the potential benefits of using salt for migraine management while highlighting the importance of consulting a healthcare provider before trying new remedies.

 Types of Salt Used for Migraines